 Some of the major features of Redshift rendering engine include:

 - Ease of Use

 - Lightning Speed Rendering

 - Versatility and Photo-Realistic Results

 - Render Farm Support

-Recent increase in processing power of rendering hardware and simultaneous falling of the prices, makes home-scale 3D animation production accessible on a home computer.
+The recent increase in processing power of rendering hardware and simultaneous falling of the prices makes home-scale 3D animation production accessible on a home computer.

 However, 3D animation studios like Dream Farm typically need to use a more efficient hardware setup called a “render farm” to generate render images much faster.
 A render farm is a high-performance computer cluster, built exclusively to render computer-generated imagery.
 For example, if a single computer can render 400 frames in 4 days, a render farm made up of 5 computers can do the same in 1 day or even less, by splitting it.

-Apart from 3D animation, 3D rendering is an integral part of multiple industries such as architecture, special effects and product development.
-Therefore, there are a wide variety of rendering software available today; each of which suits a particular application most.
+Apart from 3D animation, 3D rendering is an integral part of multiple industries such as architecture, special effects, and product development.
+Therefore, there is a wide variety of rendering software available today; each of which suits a particular application most.

 Every scene of a 3D animated video is most often rendered into multiple layers including objects, colors, background, foreground, et cetera.
 The layers are going to be integrated again in the post-production stage (Compositing).